Quantum-Node-Scott/Quantum-Node-Scott.github.io/_posts/2025-04-20-computer_science_fundamentals.md

 # 🗃 Mastering Computer Sicence: Your First Step to Efficient AI Coding

+<<<<<<< HEAD
 Hello again!
 Welcome to my new series on **fundamental computer science** essential for AI.
 This week, guided by our excellent tutor, I explored the essentials of
 1️⃣ Data structures
 2️⃣ Algorithms
 3️⃣ Database
-4️⃣ Computer system & Operation system
+4️⃣ Computer system
 5️⃣ Network & Software Engeenering

 ![Data Structures Fundamentals](/assets/images/computer_science_fundamentals.png)

 ---

-# Data Structures
+# 1️⃣ Data Structures
 ## 💡 Why Data Structures Matter in AI?

 Efficient **data storage** and **retrieval** is vital for AI.
 Choosing the right data structure helps: